Azure/missionlz/docs/deployment-guide-terraform.md

 ### Decide on a Resource Prefix

-Resource Groups and resource names are derived from the parameter `resourcePrefix`, which defaults to 'mlz'.
+Resource Groups and resource names are derived from the `resourcePrefix` parameter, which defaults to 'mlz'.
 Pick a unqiue resource prefix that is 3-10 alphanumeric characters in length without whitespaces.

 ### One Subscription or Multiple